csc-training/summerschool/closing/docs/01-closing.md

   - Understand and modify HPC applications utilizing MPI, OpenMP, and/or HIP/CUDA

-# Summer School LUMI project
+# LUMI project used during the school

 - Summer School LUMI project will end next week Thursday 10.7.2025
   - Please transfer out the data you wish to keep